nimbly/Proof/README.md

 ### Exceptions when encoding

-When encoding a Token, there are several failure points that will throw an exception:
+When encoding a `Token`, there are several failure points that will throw an exception:

 * `TokenEncodingException` is thrown if the header or payload could not be properly JSON encoded.
 * `SigningException` is thrown if there was a problem signing the JWT with the given `SignerInterface` instance.